CQDX/visi-genie-4d-systems-async/README.md

 # About

 This is a C# async class library that support Windows IoT apps requiring serial communications to one or more 4D Systems display(s).
 An IoT scenario might be a power measurement meter app that requires a resistive touch 4.3" DIABLO16 Display Module for user interactions.
-It is assumed the developer has designed a user experience in the 4D Systems Workshop4 IDE and has compiled and deployed their project to the display's micro-SD card.
-Embedded system functionality can then be addressed using a Windows IoT host like an ARM Pi 3, Qualcomm or Intel SOC.
-The host is connected to the display using a Silicon Labs brand, CP2102, USB to Serial UART Bridge Converter Cable.
+It is assumed the developer has designed a user experience in the 4D Systems Workshop4 IDE that is deployed to the display's micro-SD card.
+Embedded system functionality can then be implemented using a Windows IoT host like an ARM Pi 3, Qualcomm or Intel SOC.
+The IoT host is connected to the display using a Silicon Labs brand, CP2102, USB to Serial UART Bridge Converter Cable.

 <img src="https://github.com/CQDX/visi-genie-4d-systems-async/blob/master/ViSiGenie4DSystems.Async/TouchDisplay.jpg">